 The parish is allowed 9 Parish Councillors.
 They are unpaid and elected to serve for 4 years, unless a vacancy arises between elections – which may be filled by an interim election or by co-option.

 The PC meets on the first Thursday of each month except August when there is no meeting because of the holiday season.
-Meetings take place in The Church Hall at 7.30pm.
+Meetings take place in The Village Hall at 7.30pm.